Bwownie/BrownieGate-flask-login-example/README.md

 # 🍫 BrownieGate — Flask Login Example

-This repository is a minimal, opinionated example showing how to integrate Flask-Login with the BrownieGate Python package (brownieGate).
+This repository is a minimal, opinionated example showing how to integrate Flask-Login with the BrownieGate Python package (BrownieGate).
 It demonstrates typical authentication flows, session handling, and two small example apps that illustrate cookie-based and non-cookie-based integrations.

 This example is intended for learning and prototyping only.
 It shows:
 - how to authenticate users using the BrownieGate SDK